 Even in the year 2020, there are still many misguided notions attached to software testing and testers.
-To start, it is considered an inferior section of the software development cycle that is mostly carried out by people who lack decent programming skills.
-On the other hand, software testers are considered to be responsible for the quality of the product – Both notions are false and need correction.
+It is considered an inferior section of the software development cycle that is mostly carried out by people who lack decent programming skills.
+On the other hand, software testers are considered responsible for the quality of the product – Both notions are false and need correction.

-There are many such myths regarding software testing that should be addressed early on in the educational programs or within software development companies to make sure future testers or professionals are on the right page regarding the benefits and importance software testing holds in the entire process.
+Many such myths regarding software testing should be addressed early on in the educational programs or software development companies to make sure future testers or professionals are on the right page regarding the benefits and importance software testing holds in the entire process.

 The majority of these myths may not impact the process of software testing, but once the testers are relieved of all doubts, it will only increase their productivity.